Lisle Library District is located 25 miles west of Chicago in the western suburbs of DuPage County. The Library sits just outside of downtown Lisle.

 Paul Hurt, Circulation Services Director

 Paul Hurt supervises the Circulation Services Department, which includes the management of patron accounts and the flow of materials in and out of the Library.
 He also is the Library’s System Administrator.
-He joined Lisle Library in 2012, but has worked in libraries—including public and schools—for nearly 20 years.
+He joined Lisle Library in 2012, but has worked in libraries—including public and schools—for 20 years.
 He received his Master’s in Library and Information Science from Dominican University, and he also has a Master of Arts in Education-School Leadership from Olivet Nazarene University.
 Contact him with your questions about: library cards; interlibrary loan; overdues and fines; lost or damaged items; patron accounts.

 Interests: Spending time with his family, serving the community of the Lisle Library District, playing the trombone, being a fantasy football league manager and playing golf and tennis.